-ON April 10th the Religion of Antinous honors St. Apollonius and St. Philemon of Antinoopolis, two loving friends who died together as martyrs to religious persecution.
+AS the fires of intolerance under the guise of "freedom of religion" rage all around us, we remember St. Apollonius and St. Philemon of Antinoopolis, two loving friends who died together as martyrs to religious persecution.

 The Sacred City of Antinoopolis was built upon the bank where Antinous had fallen into the Nile.
 From its birth the city was enshrouded with the specter of death.

 The Religion of Antinous under the Curia of Antinoopolis was a death cult.
 The city's two major temples, that of the Egyptian faction and the larger Antineion which is the second possible site of the Lost Tomb of Antinous, were places for the perpetual lamentation of the death of Antinous, and for the passing of all beauty and youth in the world.

 Antinoopolis was the flower of Greek civilization deep in the desert of the Thebaid, and it was a haven for dispossessed and exiled thinkers and theological revolutionaries of all sorts.
 But there came a time when even liberal-minded Antinoopolis fell under the sway of the fear and violence that had swept across the world.

 The Christian faith was suffering one of the bloodiest persecutions in its history.
 In the 4th Century CE, as Antinoopolis was in full flower, Emperor Diocletian had sought to curb the rising tide of Christianity with brutal violence.
 He issued decrees that all citizens should be compelled to demonstrate their piety to the Roman Gods by offering sacrifice.
 It was a direct challenge.